 It’s about understanding your “why” for change and why specifically it’s important to you.

 Because a friend has done it, you think it might be a good idea for you, too.
-Or you think it’s something you should do, or have to or need to do.
+Or you think it’s something you should do or need to do.
 Perhaps you are even doing it because someone else wants you to or has asked you to.

 Doing it for someone else can cause what I call the see-saw, stop, and start effect.
-You start off all motivated, and then you lose interest and stop.
-You see their disappointment and then you start again.
+You start off motivated, and then you lose interest and stop.
+You see their disappointment, and then you start again.

-If you haven’t personally connected to your “why,” your motivation will quickly fizzle out, and you will sabotage your attempts.
+If you haven’t personally connected to your “why,” your motivation will quickly fizzle out, and you will sabotage your attempts at success.

 Knowing why you personally want the change and why it’s important to you here and now will fire you up.
 This is about connecting your desire for change to your values so you can emotionally connect to it.